 2. Write an Automatic Reply for Messages

+If you’re not using a help desk software such as eDesk for automating responses to stay within your SLAs, then ensure you follow all steps for enabling Vacation mode.
 Not responding to customer questions can hurt your seller metrics, so it’s better to have a template response that goes out automatically when you’re away.
 It doesn’t have to be anything long or terribly detailed, just a simple message that lets customers know you’re away and for how long so they can understand when they’ll be able to place orders again.

 3. Inactivate Listings with Plenty of Notice

 The last step in the process is changing your listings to inactive so that customers can’t place orders.
 You’ll want to give yourself at least two days to do this.
 If you change them with less than 48 hours to go, you’re risking getting orders that you’ll have to fulfil that could cut into your vacation time.
 But if you change them to inactive too many days ahead of time, you could be losing out on orders that could very easily be fulfilled before you go away.